clux/modul8/Readme.md

   - compilation only pulls in what is explicitly required - no need to ever manipulate your include list
   - application specific data can be pulled into the compilation process and the result is also required on the browser
   - minimizes browser global usage -> attaches you application data to the namespaced `window.(namespace || 'Brownie')`
-  - ideal for single page web applications - only 2 or 3 HTTP requests to get all your data
+  - ideal for single page web applications - only 1 or 2 HTTP requests to get all your code + possibly templates

 ## Installation